truenas/middleware/docs/userguide/index.rst

 .. note:: for performance and capacity reasons, this screen will not allow you to create a volume from disks of differing sizes.
 While it is not recommended, it is possible to create a volume in this situation by using the "Manual setup" button and following the instructions in Manual Volume Creation.

-ZFS Volume Manager will allow you to save save a non-optimal configuration.
+ZFS Volume Manager will allow you to save a non-optimal configuration.
 It will still work, but will perform less efficiently than an optimal configuration.
 However, the GUI will not allow you to select a configuration if the number of disks selected is not enough to create that configuration.
 Click the tool tip icon to access a link to this documentation.

 The "Add Volume" button warns that **creating a volume will destroys any existing data on the selected disk(s)**.
 In other words, creating a new volume reformats the selected disks.
 If your intent is to not overwrite the data on an existing volume, see if the volume format is supported by the auto-import or